Program Info

 Graduation Year: 2023

-The Spanish Translation and Interpreting program improved my Spanish more than I realized it had.
-After being in the program for about 6 months, my mother-in-law, who lives in South America, said something along the lines of "Hannah, your Spanish has improved so much in the past 6 months.
-How did you do it?"
-That is where I began to realize how much the program was teaching me.
-I had already been volunteering as a medical interpreter and working as a bilingual representative at a call center.
-However, this was when people like my mother-in-law really noticed improvement in my abilities.
 I am currently working at an insurance brokerage as a translator and account coordinator and still do translation services for my previous employer at a law firm.
 I owe all of these translation and interpretation capabilities to the program at UVU and the tactics they taught me to improve not only my Spanish, but also my interpreting and translating methods.

 I had two semesters left at UVU and had no idea what I would do after graduation.
 Then, Dr. Gilbert came to UVU and offered courses in translation and interpretation.
 His teaching and the course content completely changed my Spanish skills and abilities.
 Span 4110 and 4120 enabled me to express complex subjects in my L2 and to switch back and forth between languages with ease.

 I graduated UVU in May of 2022 and interned at The Consulate of Spain in Los Angeles, California.
 Upon meeting my Spanish coworkers, they were stunned at my level of Spanish when they discovered it is not my native language and that I have never lived in a Hispanic country.
-The interpreting and translating skills produced from Dr. Gilbert´s courses allowed me to thrive in an all-Peninsular Spanish workplace environment that once seemed so daunting.
+The interpreting and translating skills produced from Dr. Gilbert's courses allowed me to thrive in an all-Peninsular Spanish workplace environment that once seemed so daunting.

-A year and a half later, I find myself in the Spanish Graduate Program here at The Florida State University where I not only continue to use my translation abilities, but also the refranes and Argentinean lingo that was picked up from Dr. Gilbert.
+A year and a half later, I find myself in the Spanish Graduate Program here at The Florida State University where I not only continue to use my translation abilities, but also the refranes and Argentinean lingo that was picked up from Professor Gilbert.
 As a grad student and aspiring government linguist, Span 4110 and 4120 really helped set my course and prepared me for a career during a time of great uncertainty in my life.
 I encourage everyone to take these courses because no matter what professional field you go into, the translation and interpretation skills acquired will always strengthen your candidacy.

 Student Projects